mt-tam/cs50web/README.md

 -> If applicable, they can select one or more toppings for each product.
 -> They can view their shopping cart, see the total cost, and remove excess items if needed.
 -> Finally they can go ahead and send their order in.
+-> They will receive two emails: one to confirm the order, and when the order is complete.

 > Staff/Admin User

 -> They can access Django's Admin module to add, edit, or delete products & toppings in the menu, as well as view signed up users and orders.
 -> They can view all incoming orders directly in the Pizza Web App.
+-> They can mark individual orders as complete.